7th Guards Mountain Air Assault Division: Second formation (1948–present)

 The baptism of fire of the second formation division's predecessor regiment took place in 1945, fighting around Lake Balaton (Hungary) under the 37th Guards Rifle Corps, 9th Guards Army, 3rd Ukrainian Front.
 On 26 April 1945, the 322nd Guards Rifle Regiment of the 103rd Guards Rifle Division was awarded the Order of Kutuzov, second class, for exemplary performance.
 In commemoration, the division's official day is 26 April, by an order of the Defense Minister of the USSR.

 At the end of the war, the 322nd Guards Rifle Regiment was in the city of Třeboň, Czechoslovakia.
-During the war, the regiment was thanked on six occasions by the Stalin, the Supreme Commander.
+During the war, the regiment was thanked on six occasions by Stalin, the Supreme Commander.
 In all 2,065 of its soldiers, sergeants and officers were decorated for valor and heroism by the Soviet Union.

 The 7th Guards Airborne Division (second formation) was established on 15 October 1948 on the basis of the 322nd Guards Air Landing Regiment of the 103rd Guards Airborne Division at Polotsk in the Belorussian Military District, becoming part of the 8th Guards Airborne Corps.
 The division was relocated to the cities of Kaunas and Marijampolė, Lithuanian SSR.
 Personnel from these bases took part in actions against Lithuanian partisans.

 Units in this premier division of airborne troops have mastered the landing of Antonov An-8, An-12, An-22, and Il-76 aircraft, tested a number of new parachute systems (D-5 and D-6), all generations of BMD, and 2S9 Nona artillery systems.

 In 1956, the division was involved in "Operation Whirlwind", the suppression of the Hungarian revolution.
 On 3 November 1956, the 108th Parachute Regiment landed at the Tököl airbase in Il-12 and Li-2 aircraft, capturing and disabling six antiaircraft batteries, then positioning themselves to defend the base.
 On 4 November 1956 the regimental staff, together with fighters from the 119th Parachute Regiment, entered the city of Budapest and took part in street fighting until the city was secured on 7 November.

 In 1968, the division participated in Operation Danube to suppress the Prague Spring uprising.
 The 108th Regiment distinguished itself in the most dangerous and difficult missions, for which about two hundred of its personnel received high government awards.